Associate chair also resigns amid calls to address racism at the school

-Their resignations come at a time of social unrest when students and alumni of the school have called out the institution over the past month online, saying the school hasn’t properly supported Black, Indigenous, people of colour, members of the LGBTQ+ community and women.
+Their resignations come at a time of social unrest when students and alumni of the school have called out the institution over the past month online, saying the school hasn’t properly supported Black, Indigenous, people of colour, members of the LGBTQ2S+ community and women.

 Shortly after Taylor’s email, students released the following statement on social media, outlining their demands.

 “In the face of performative actions, meaningless sentiments and prejudiced behaviour, marginalized students consistently feel silenced when trying to raise these issues behind closed doors,” the statement reads.
 “The administration fails to understand that leaves students ill-prepared for and unsupported in the journalism industry, as well as unequipped to tackle systemic discrimination in their reporting and in their lives.”

 Neil’s decision to resign from her position in the midst of the semester has been a first for FCAD dean Charles Falzon.
 “I am not sure if this has ever happened before, but it is the first time with me as dean,” he wrote in an email to the Ryersonian.

 The 17-page open letter from current students and alumni contains a detailed list of demands, with calls to diversify faculty and administration at the school — including in the hiring committees.
 It also adds demands for the school to be more well-equipped to deal with mental health concerns and make courses focused on reporting on certain marginalized communities mandatory for students of the program, rather than electives.